lgaryfallos/barcoder-sh/README.md

 License
 ----
-I don't think it's needed, but in any case, do whatever you want with it :)
+I don't think it's needed, but in any case, do whatever you want with it, so **MIT**
-**MIT**

 I made this for my very talented cinematographer friend [Yiannis Manolopoulos](http://www.yiannismanolopoulos.com/).

 We started with the montage of the images, and then I thought, this should be really easy to automate.
 And as it turns out, it was :)

 **Free Software, Hell Yeah!**